Inequalities for space-bounded Kolmogorov complexity: Space-bounded complexity of pairs

 \section{Space-bounded complexity of pairs}

-The Kolmogorov--Levin theorem (formula for the complexity of pairs) says that
+The Kolmogorov--Levin theorem (formula for the complexity of pairs, \cite{kolmogorov1968}) says that

 Here $\KS(x,y)$ is the complexity of a pair of strings that is defined as the complexity of some computable encoding for it.
 For the unbounded complexity the choice of encoding is not important, since any computable transformation changes the unbounded complexity only by an $O(1)$ additive term.
-For the space-bounded version this is no more the case, and we define the complexity $\KS^s(x,y)$ as $\KS^s(\overline{x}01y)$.
+For the space-bounded version this is no longer the case, and we define the complexity $\KS^s(x,y)$ as $\KS^s(\overline{x}01y)$, where $\overline{x}$ is $x$ with doubled bits.
+This encoding of a pair $(x,y)$ treats $x$ and $y$ in different ways, so the natural question is whether the pair complexity as defined above is reasonably robust, e.g., does not change too much when we exchange $x$ and $y$.
+The following proposition answers this question; note that the space overhead is no more a constant, but is proportional to the size of $x$ and $y$.

 \begin{proposition} for all $s,x,y$. \end{proposition}